 If you are a novice when it comes to the technical aspects of running a website, then technical support will be a valuable tool you will want to use make sure you choose a web host that provides a high level of service in this area.

 9. The need for speed

 Google now uses website loading speed as one of its ranking criteria.
 The faster your site, the better chance it has of ranking higher in search results.
 Slow loading sites are also very off putting to visitors, many of whom will hit the back button if your pages do not load instantly.

 One of the issues with WordPress as a platform is that some of the plugins and themes can slow loading times down.
 To overcome this, WordPress can be dramatically speeded up by caching images, using content delivery networks and by compressing content.
 A good web host will provide you with the means to do these things in your hosting package.
 Access to tools like CloudFlare, for example, can speed up loading times by 30%.

 There are two very sound reasons why you should choose a web host which has servers entirely based in your own country.
 Firstly, as hackers use proxy servers to make them look like they are in one country when they are actually in another, anti-hacking software is becoming increasingly suspicious of websites where the domain and server location seem at odds with each other.
 So a co.uk website hosted on a server in the US might cause suspicion, even if it is entirely legitimate.

 The second reason is to do with a recent change in the law concerning data protection.
 If you hold personal data on your website about EU citizens and this is stored on servers in the US, then, as the US government may access that data, you may be in breach of the Data Protection Act.
 This can’t happen if your information is permanently stored in the UK.

-If you are looking for WordPress hosting that offers all the features mentioned in this article and more, visit the eUKhost WordPress page to see our range of packages.
+If you are looking for WordPress hosting that offers all the features mentioned in this article and more, visit the eUKhost WordPress hosting to see our range of packages.